National Arena League

 The National Arena League (NAL) is a professional indoor football league that began play in 2017.
-It consists of teams based on the East Coast of the United States.

-Teams' typical payroll budget is $600,000 per season, but as of 2022 season, there's no salary cap limit.
+As of the end of the 2024 season, the league consisted of five teams.

+A team's typical budget is $400,000 to $500,000 per season.
 Players are usually paid $200 per week (before taxes), and veterans can make $225 with the potential raises for loyalty on a year-by-year basis.
-Additionally, $50 bonus is given to players on the winning team each week.
-Some teams also provide housing for its players during the season.
+Additionally, $50 bonus can be given to players on the winning team each week.
+Some teams also provide housing for their players during the season.

+Teams' estimated annual revenue is between $500,000 and $800,000 a year.

 History

 Origins

 In June 2016, Columbus Lions' owner Skip Seda and father Keke Seda founded a league called the Arena Developmental League (ADL) in the wake of several years of minor indoor leagues folding.
 The league was announced to begin play in March 2017 and, while not affiliated with any other leagues, intended on developing players to be looked at by scouts in the Arena Football League (AFL), Canadian Football League (CFL), and National Football League (NFL).
 In their introductory press conference, the league announced former AFL, af2, and CFL head coach John Gregory as its first commissioner and former AFL and af2 head coach Chris Siegfried as director of football operations.

 Charter teams began being announced in July 2016 with the Columbus Lions and Lehigh Valley Steelhawks joining from the defunct American Indoor Football.
 On July 21, the High Country Grizzlies announced their ADL membership after initially being announced as an AIF expansion team.
 On August 11, the Dayton Wolfpack were announced as the league's fourth team.
 On September 13, the ADL added the Georgia Firebirds from the AIF as the fifth team.
 On September 21, the league announced its sixth team to be from Highland Heights, Kentucky, owned by Northern Kentucky Professional Indoor Football LLC headed by W. Leland Bennett III.
 Bennett was one of the owners of the Northern Kentucky Nightmare, a travel team that played in the AIF the previous season, but no name for the ADL team was announced and the franchise was removed from the league when the league later changed names.
 In October, the ADL added the Anderson Gladiators from Anderson, South Carolina, but they were removed from the league in November due to arena lease issues.
 On October 17, the Corpus Christi Rage announced it had joined the ADL (although the ADL did not confirm until October 28).
 On October 20, the ADL announced that the Fort Myers area-based Florida Tarpons were joining the league.
 However, the Tarpons would also withdraw from the league on November 10 to join the upstart Arena Pro Football.